 An officer arranging for removal of a vehicle shall notify the police dispatcher of the time and date of such action and of the towing company effecting such removal.

-It shall be the responsibility of any property owner within the Borough of Highland Park who has required designated handicapped parking spaces to maintain said spaces.
-General site and building elements shall be maintained according to the American National Standard ICC/ANSI Code and the New Jersey Uniform Construction Code standards for all designated handicapped parking spaces.
+It shall be the responsibility of any property owner within the Borough of Highland Park who has required designated accessible parking spaces to maintain said spaces.
+General site and building elements shall be maintained according to the American National Standard ICC/ANSI Code and the New Jersey Uniform Construction Code standards for all designated parking spaces for persons with disabilities.
 Whenever the Borough's ADA Coordinator, Police Department or Construction Official determines that such spaces are in need of repair, the ADA Coordinator shall serve in writing the violations that need to be repaired.
-The ADA Coordinator, Police Department or Construction Official shall issue a summons to municipal court or a violation with penalty if the said violations have not been abated after 30 days.
+The ADA Coordinator, Police Department, or Construction Official shall issue a summons to municipal court or a violation with penalty if the said violations have not been abated after 30 days.

 Penalty.
 Any person who shall violate this section, upon conviction thereof, shall be subject to a penalty not to exceed $2,000 for each offense.

 In accordance with the provisions of N.J.S.A.
-39:4-197 et seq., the Borough hereby establishes restricted parking zones for residences occupied by handicapped persons as further set forth as follows:
+39:4-197 et seq., the Borough hereby establishes restricted parking zones for residences occupied by persons with a disability as further set forth as follows:

-From time to time, the Borough Council may establish by ordinance restricted parking zones for residences occupied by handicapped persons.
+From time to time, the Borough Council may establish by ordinance restricted parking zones for residences occupied by persons with disabilities.

-Prior to the establishment of a restricted parking zone for a residence occupied by a handicapped person, the applicant shall satisfy the following criteria:
+Prior to the establishment of a restricted parking zone for a residence occupied by a person with a disability, the applicant shall satisfy the following criteria:

 The applicant must be a resident of the Borough, permanently disabled and qualify for a windshield placard or wheelchair symbol license plate, or have a member of the resident's immediate family qualify for same as issued pursuant to N.J.S.A.
 39:4-204 et seq.

-The applicant must demonstrate that the handicapped person's mobility is impaired to the extent that ambulation is severely restricted.
+The applicant must demonstrate that the person with the disability's mobility is impaired to the extent that ambulation is severely restricted.

-The location of the on-street handicapped parking space is on a public street.
+The location of the on-street accessible parking space is on a public street.

-The applicant resides at the address where the on-street handicapped parking space is requested.
+The applicant resides at the address where the on-street accessible parking space Is requested.

-The applicant shall complete an application for a handicapped parking space with the Highland Park Police Department, providing the vehicle's license plate number and/or handicapped placard number with expiration date for verification.
+The applicant shall complete an application for an accessible parking space with the Highland Park Police Department, providing the vehicle's license plate number and/or accessible placard number with expiration date for verification.